Pinterest

 OSHA Noise Regulations & Penalties

 Personal protective equipment like earplugs and headphones can help protect the hearing of manufacturing workers.
-But remember that employee noise exposures are computed without regard for personal protective equipment, per OSHA regulation 1910.95(c)(1).
-So an employee can’t work in 90 dBA for 8 hours even with ear protection.
-However, employers can make adjustments to the spaces where manufacturing employees work to help minimize noise.
+However, per OSHA regulation 1910.95 (c) (1), employees’ noise exposures are computed without regard for personal protective equipment.
+So, an employee can’t work in 90 dBA for 8 hours, even with ear protection.
+However, employers can adjust the spaces where manufacturing employees work to help minimize noise.

 Strategies for Reducing Worker Exposure to Noise